StephenRClark/NQS-VMC/README.md

 Funding
 --------------------
-This code is a part of the project _"Emerging correlations from strong driving: a tensor network projection variational Monte Carlo approach to 2D quantum lattice systems"_ being undertaken at the **University of Bristol**, UK and funded by the UK's Engineering and Physical Sciences Research Council (EPSRC) grant EP/P025110/1 - see [GOW page](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/P025110/1).
+This code is a part of the project _"Emerging correlations from strong driving: a tensor network projection variational Monte Carlo approach to 2D quantum lattice systems"_ being undertaken via the PI Dr Stephen Clark at the **University of Bristol**, UK and funded by the UK's Engineering and Physical Sciences Research Council (EPSRC) grant EP/P025110/1 - see [GOW page](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/P025110/1).

 ![Image](./images/epsrc.png "epsrc")